ChiyuCC/sequence-breaking-ff6/README.md

 ### Getting Gau back

--   Remember, we're on a path to get Locke back in the WoR, despite us already having completed the Phoenix Cave
+-   We're on a mission to get Locke back in the WoR, despite us already having completed the Phoenix Cave
 -   The secret lies in defeating Kefka at Narshe; an important event we never truly completed earlier in this playthrough
 -   There are two complications that need to be solved first though:
     1. Kefka does not appear in "WoR Narshe", only in "WoB Narshe"